Mostafa-Rawash/Export-WP-Posts-to-markdown/README.md

 WordPress admin tool that lets you **export all published posts to Markdown in a ZIP** and **import Markdown back into WordPress**.
 Imports support front‑matter fields for titles, status, dates, taxonomies, custom fields, sticky posts, page templates, and local images packaged in a `_images/` folder.

 ## Features
-- Export all published posts (`post` type) to Markdown files in a ZIP, with YAML front matter (including `id`) and body converted from HTML.
+- Export all published posts (`post` type) to Markdown files in a ZIP, with YAML front matter (including `id`) and body converted from HTML; supports filtering by status/author/date and skipping posts already exported.
 - Import Markdown from a single `.md` or a ZIP containing multiple `.md` files.
 - Update posts by ID found in the filename/front matter or create new ones; preserves original ID in meta when creating.
 - Front matter support: `title`, `post_status`, `post_date`, `slug`, `menu_order`, `comment_status`, `page_template`, `stick_post`, `taxonomy` (tax: term), `categories`, `tags`, `custom_fields`, `post_excerpt`, `featured_image`, `skip_file`, `id`.